 So many people have been buying and selling houses over the past year!

 Lately, people have been much more concerned about their health and wellness, both in their lives and in their homes.
-Fortunately, we now get to take our health and wellness into account when looking for a new home or fixing up the house we are living in.
+Fortunately, we now get to take our health and happiness and wellness into account when looking for a new home or fixing up the house we are living in.

 I am Marla, the Green Home Coach, and I am excited to bring you another teach-talk!
 Today I will be doing Part 2 of an episode I did a couple of weeks ago with Tee (Therese Forton-Barnes) of The Green Living Gurus.
 In that episode, Tee and I had a fantastic conversation about different ways to make your home better and how to clean up your house to make it less toxic, safer, and healthier for everyone living in it.

 In this episode, I will be talking about what you, as a new home buyer, need to look for to find a new home that works for you and has all the elements you need.
 I will help you formulate a plan and share some of the things I learned from my experience of buying a home about five years ago.